Jammy2211/PyAutoCTI/paper/paper.md

 # Summary

-Over the past half a century, space telescopes have given us an extraordinary view of the Universe, for example detecting the faint spectra of the first galaxies in the Universe [@Dunlop2013] [@Bouwens2015], measuring tiny distortions in galaxy shapes due to gravitational lensing [@Massey2007] [@Schrabback2010] and a high precision map of stars within the Milky Way [@Brown2018] [@Brown2020].
-These observations require a deep understanding of the telescope's instrumental characteristics, including the calibration and correction of charge transfer inefficiency (hereafter CTI) [@Massey2010d] [@Massey2014], a phenomena where radiation damage to the telescope's charge-coupled device (CCD) sensors leads to gradually increased smearing in acquired exposures over the telescope's lifetime.
+Over the past half a century, space telescopes have given us an extraordinary view of the Universe, for example detecting the faint spectra of the first galaxies in the Universe [@Dunlop2013; @Bouwens2015], measuring tiny distortions in galaxy shapes due to gravitational lensing [@Massey2007; @Schrabback2010] and a high precision map of stars within the Milky Way [@Brown2018; @Brown2020].
+These observations require a deep understanding of the telescope's instrumental characteristics, including the calibration and correction of charge transfer inefficiency (hereafter CTI) [@Massey2010d; @Massey2014], a phenomena where radiation damage to the telescope's charge-coupled device (CCD) sensors leads to gradually increased smearing in acquired exposures over the telescope's lifetime.

-`PyAutoCTI` is an open-source Python 3.8 - 3.11 package for the calibration of CTI for space telescopes.
+`PyAutoCTI` is an open-source Python 3.8 - 3.11 [@python] package for the calibration of CTI for space telescopes.
 By interfacing with `arCTIc` (`the algorithm for Charge Transfer Inefficiency correction`) the calibrated CTI models can straightforwardly be used to correct and remove CTI in every science image taken throughout the telescope's lifetime.
-Core features include fully automated Bayesian model-fitting of CTI calibration data, support for different calibration datasets such as warm pixels used for Hubble Space Telescope calibration [@Massey2010d] [@Massey2010b] and a database for building a temporal model of CTI over the telescope's lifetime.
+Core features include fully automated Bayesian model-fitting of CTI calibration data, support for different calibration datasets such as warm pixels used for Hubble Space Telescope calibration [@Massey2010d; @Massey2010b] and a database for building a temporal model of CTI over the telescope's lifetime.
 The software places a focus on big data analysis, including support for graphical models that simultaneously fits large CTI calibration datasets and an SQLite3 database that allows extensive suites of calibration results to be loaded, queried and analysed.